China PMI steadies, but doesn't dispel growth worries

 At just above the 50 level that separates growth from contraction, it indicated a slight pick-up in activity for the month, although it was a notch below economists' expectations.

-Zhang Liqun, an economist at the Development Research Centre, which helps compile the PMI, said the index pointed to stabilising economic growth ahead, but others disagreed.
+Zhang Liqun, an economist at the Development Research Centre, which helps compile the PMI, said the index pointed to stabilizing economic growth ahead, but others disagreed.

 "We do not believe the economy has passed a turning point," said Zhiwei Zhang, China economist at Nomura.